 I hope Sabrina can process everything that has happened to her and grow into a strong young woman that realizes what her mother did, does not define her, and really, truly has nothing to do with her, but has everything to do with her mother sacrificing her own child’s well-being over her own self-centered beliefs.

-Maybe if Sabrina knows that no matter what she did or was or acting, would not have changed a thing, she can find the first step to freedom from the mental captivity she suffered through for so long.
+Maybe if Sabrina knows that no matter what she did, it would not have changed a thing.
+She is not to blame and blame does not belong.
+Hopefully, she can find the first step to freedom from the mental captivity she suffered through for so long.
+The one my siblings were never able to find.